History of calculus: India

+Evidence suggests Bhāskara II was acquainted with some ideas of differential calculus.
+Bhāskara also goes deeper into the 'differential calculus' and suggests the differential coefficient vanishes at an extremum value of the function, indicating knowledge of the concept of 'infinitesimals'.
+There is evidence of an early form of Rolle's theorem in his work, though it was stated without a modern formal proof.
+In his astronomical work, Bhāskara gives a result that looks like a precursor to infinitesimal methods: if $x \approx y$ then $\sin(y) - \sin(x) \approx (y - x)\cos(y)$.
+This leads to the derivative of the sine function, although he did not develop the notion of a derivative.

 Some ideas on calculus later appeared in Indian mathematics, at the Kerala school of astronomy and mathematics.
 Madhava of Sangamagrama in the 14th century, and later mathematicians of the Kerala school, stated components of calculus such as the Taylor series and infinite series approximations.
-However, they did not combine many differing ideas under the two unifying themes of the derivative and the integral, show the connection between the two, and turn calculus into the powerful problem-solving tool we have today.
+They considered series equivalent to the Maclaurin expansions of $\sin(x)$, $\cos(x)$, and $\arctan(x)$ more than two hundred years before they were studied in Europe.
+According to Victor J. Katz they were not able to "combine many differing ideas under the two unifying themes of the derivative and the integral, show the connection between the two, and turn calculus into the great problem-solving tool we have today."

 Europe

 The mathematical study of continuity was revived in the 14th century by the Oxford Calculators and French collaborators such as Nicole Oresme.
 They proved the "Merton mean speed theorem": that a uniformly accelerated body travels the same distance as a body with uniform speed whose speed is half the final velocity of the accelerated body.